Frequently asked DUII questions (Part 3)

 A violation is probably something most folks have dealt with.
 Violations of the law include speeding tickets, parking tickets, and other minor traffic violations.
 Violations are not thought of as “crimes,” because their maximum penalty is typically just a fine.
-A person does not have to worry about jail time, or probation, if they are facing a violation.
+If you are cited for a violation, you do not have to worry about jail time or probation.
 All violations, however, allow people to contest them at a court trial.
 A court trial is a trial that a Judge decides the issues in the case—not a jury.
 If you are facing a violation, you don’t have the right to have a lawyer appointed by the state to help you with your case, but you can always hire a private attorney to help you with your case.

 A crime is a serious law violation that has potential jail and/or probation time on the line.
 A crime can be a misdemeanor or a more serious crime—a felony.
 Typical crimes include DUIIs, Reckless Driving, Reckless Endangerment, and Assault.
-If you are charged with a crime—you need to worry about the potential to serve jail time and also the high likelihood you will be put on a period of probation.
-You also need to worry about license suspensions, and the fact you will have a criminal record if you plead guilty to the crime or lose at trial.
-If you are charged with a crime—you have the right to have a lawyer appointed by the state to help you with your case if you financially qualify, or you can hire a private attorney to help you with your case.
+If you are charged with a crime—you must consider the potential to serve jail time and the high likelihood you will be put on a period of probation.
+You also need to address a possible license suspension in addition to a criminal record if you plead guilty to the crime or lose at trial.
+If you are charged with a crime—you have the right to have a lawyer (public defender) appointed by the state to help you with your case if you financially qualify, or you can hire a private attorney to help you with your case.
 You also have the right to have a jury trial or a court trial.

 What happens if I get arrested for a DUII and I am under 21?